schmoelder/diss/doc/04_implementation/00_overview.md

 These metrics can be used as objectives in an {class}`~CADETProcess.optimization.OptimizationProblem`, which serves to configure optimization studies.
 Any process parameter can be added as an optimization variable and the provided evaluation methods can be used to construct objectives and constraint functions.
-This enables many different scenarios such as parameter estimation and process optimization.
 The abstract {class}`Optimizer <CADETProcess.optimization.OptimizerBase>` provides a unified interface to external optimization algorithms such as the genetic algorithm {class}`U-NSGA-3 <CADETProcess.optimization.U_NSGA3>` (see {numref}`optimization`).